-When a shipment exceeds 15,000 pounds, reimbursement shall be based upon the tariff rate of 15,000 pounds, provided reimbursement does not exceed actual poundage costs.
-When due to extraordinary circumstances the total weight exceeds the maximum weight allowable, (15,000 pounds) a request for payment for this excess, which sets forth in detail the nature of such extraordinary circumstances, may be submitted for consideration to the Office of State Budget and Management.
+When due to extraordinary circumstances the total weight exceeds the maximum weight allowable, 15,000 pounds, a request for payment for this excess, which sets forth in detail the nature of such extraordinary circumstances, may be approved by the president, if submitted on behalf of a new employee who is not the president, or the Board of Trustees when the new hire is the college president.
+Reimbursement shall be based upon the tariff rate of 15,000 pounds, provided reimbursement does not exceed actual poundage costs.
 Except as otherwise provided specifically herein, payment may be made only for basic services performed by the carrier.
-No payment may be made for expedited service, space reservation, or other special or non-routine services by the carrier.
+No payment may be made from state funds for expedited service, space reservation, or other special or non-routine services by the carrier.

-2. Insurance
+3. Insurance